2

 299 Blue Ridge Dr S Unit 1, Marion, NC 28752

-Welcome to your condo in the mountains!
-Situated in North Cove Valley just minutes from Linville Falls, Blue Ridge Parkway and Linville Falls Winery.
-This 2 bedroom, 2 bathroom ground level unit is priced to sell.
-Open-concept living and dining area perfect for both relaxation and entertaining.
-Take in the gorgeous mountain views from your private screened porch while enjoying your morning coffee
+Welcome to your mountain retreat in North Cove Valley, ideally located just minutes from Linville Falls, the Blue Ridge Parkway, and Linville Falls Winery.
+This well maintained 2 bedroom, 2 bathroom ground level condo offers an open concept living and dining area perfect for relaxing or entertaining.
+Enjoy gorgeous year round mountain views from your private screened porch, the ideal spot for

 Jon Galbreath Higher Ground Properties